 - Beat the eggs, milk, and oil with a whisk.

-- Take a large bowl, pour in the two flours, the baking powder and the grated Parmesan.
+- Take a large bowl, pour in the two flours, the yeast and the grated Parmesan.

 - Squeeze the courgette to remove excess water, then add it to the dough.